 Most of us wish our pets could live forever, but unfortunately, we dream the impossible dream.
-While no pet owner wants to face saying goodbye to their animal, many will have to decide when to euthanize a pet.
-This decision is never easy, but it can be especially tough if your cat suffers from a health condition that can persist for years, like chronic kidney disease.
+While no pet owner wants to face saying goodbye to their animal, many have to decide when to euthanize a pet.
+The decision is never easy, but it can be especially tough if your cat suffers from a health condition that can persist for years, like chronic kidney disease.

-While I’ve found from experience, having euthanized three pets and worked for two decades as a veterinary nurse, that there’s no one right answer to the question of when to euthanize, there are ways to make the solution clearer.
-In this article, I’ll go over some specific ways to help you decide when to euthanize a cat with kidney failure, including a system to help you evaluate your kitty’s quality of life.
+While I’ve found from experience, having euthanized three pets and worked for two decades as a veterinary nurse, that there’s no right answer to the question of when to euthanize, there are ways to make the solution clearer.
+In this article, I’ll go over some ways to help you decide when to euthanize a cat with kidney failure, including a system to help you evaluate your kitty’s quality of life.

 What Is Kidney Failure?